TimAngus321/pokemon-app/README.md

 - Web page that allows user to enter a pokemon name

-- SUbmit a query to Pokeapi and display the given pokémon's name, number, sprite or error message if no match is found
+- Submit a query to Pokeapi and display the given pokémon's name, number, sprite or error message if no match is found

 - Provide “Previous” & “Next” buttons, that switch to the previous/next pokemons, base on their id number